Skip to main content

 • Equity (Options and Restricted Stock Units)

-• Paid holidays, flexible paid time off, including one-week year-end and one-week summer office closure
+• Paid holidays and flexible paid time off, including one-week summer and one-week year-end office closures

-• Shuttle commuter benefits & free on-site parking
+• Cellphone usage reimbursement, Shuttle commuter benefits & free on-site parking

 Delivering for patients & community

-Our mission and core values are centered on our dedication to delivering for people living with serious muscle diseases.
-We have a robust pipeline of product candidates, with our initial focus on myotonic dystrophy type 1 (DM1), Duchenne muscular dystrophy (DMD) and facioscapulohumeral muscular dystrophy (FSHD).
-Each of these disorders has a profound impact on affected communities around the world.
+Our mission and core values are centered on our goal to deliver functional improvement for people living with neuromuscular diseases.
+We have a broad pipeline including clinical programs for Duchenne muscular dystrophy (DMD) and myotonic dystrophy type 1 (DM1) as well as preclinical programs for facioscapulohumeral muscular dystrophy (FSHD), Pompe disease and multiple DMD mutations.
+Each of these neuromuscular diseases has a profound impact on affected communities around the world.

-We are committed to listening to and learning from individuals and families living with rare muscle diseases.
-They provide insights and information about disease burden and meaningful benefit that we know is critical to developing truly transformative therapies.
+We are committed to listening to and learning from individuals and families living with neuromuscular diseases.
+They provide direct insights and information about their disease burden and what types of therapeutic benefits would make a meaningful difference in their lives, which is critical for us to develop targeted therapies designed to deliver functional improvement that really matters to patients.
 Our engagement includes holding patient and family advisory boards, hosting fireside chats and panel discussions with affected individuals, participating in educational webinars with the community, and engaging with advocacy organizations on disease awareness days.
 To hear stories from the community, please visit here.

 Protecting the environment

-We recognize our responsibility to minimize the impact of our operations on the environment.
-At our corporate headquarters in Waltham, Massachusetts we have implemented several practices to conserve resources and reduce waste including those outlined below.
+At Dyne we recognize our responsibility to minimize the impact of our operations on the environment.
+At our corporate headquarters in Waltham, Massachusetts, we have implemented several practices to conserve resources and reduce waste, including those outlined below.

 • We recycle paper, cardboard, plastics and glass waste.
-In 2022, we recycled 15 tons of materials, which according to the U.S. Environmental Protection Agency’s Waste Reduction Model (WARM) is the equivalent of removing annual emissions from approximately 9 passenger vehicles.
-Additionally, the 15 tons of recycled material is equivalent to conserving an estimated 4,874 gallons of gasoline, 1,805 cylinders of propane used for home barbeques, two households’ annual energy consumption, 38 barrels of oil and 1,855 gallons of gasoline.
+In 2025, we recycled 13.34 tons of material, which according to the U.S. Environmental Protection Agency’s (EPA) Waste Reduction Model (WARM) is the equivalent of removing annual emissions from approximately 8 passenger vehicles, 4,256 gallons of gasoline or 1,576 cylinders of propane used for home barbeques.
+Moreover, recycling 13.34 tons of material yields energy savings and reduces the economic impacts associated with various waste management options, equivalent to the annual energy consumption of two households, 34 barrels of oil, or an additional 1,649 gallons of gasoline.

-• We implemented water saver faucets, upgraded 100% of lighting to LED and have energy efficiency utilizing daylight harvesting.
+• We have water saver faucets, 100% LED lighting and increased energy efficiency by utilizing daylight harvesting.

 • We provide onsite bike storage and showers to encourage bike commuting.
 We also offer onsite charging stations for employee and visitors’ electric vehicles and are members of the 128 Business Council supporting shuttle services for employees to and from public transportation hubs, helping provide innovative commuting that reduces carbon output.